GreywallSoftware/vue-audio-recorder/README.md

 # vue-audio-recorder

 > Audio recorder for Vue.js.
 It allows to create, play, download and store records on a server.
+> Fork of https://github.com/grishkovelli/vue-audio-recorder to allow users to intercept the upload method and handle it themselves.

+This was published strictly for ease of installation in our application.

 #### [Live demo](https://jsfiddle.net/grishkovelli/rb1anxyj/)